AGE: – Pre 16th Century

 FOR PRICE PLEASE CONTACT – include number below

-This statue shows five female figures with Pride and Fear seated at either end.
+This statue shows five female figures with the daughters Pride and Fear seated at either end.

-The above events in the life of the Buddha are depicted in paintings, Buddhist iconography and the rare bronze Buddhist Stele.
+The above events in the life of the Buddha are depicted in paintings, Buddhist iconography and this rare bronze Pagan Buddhist Stele